 Sound issues with OpenShot running in Windows 10 are challenging to troubleshoot.
-Wrong settings may cause several sound issues in Windows.
-They can prevent hearing sound during playback in the interface, during encoding, or even mute sound in third-party programs while OpenShot is opened.
-Suggestions were taken from the discussion in https://github.com/OpenShot/openshot-qt/issues/3116.
+Wrong settings may cause several sound issues under Windows.
+It can prevent hearing sound during playback in the interface, during encoding, or even mute sound in third-party programs while OpenShot is open.
+I took the following suggestions from the discussion in https://github.com/OpenShot/openshot-qt/issues/3116.

 - Try resetting OpenShot to its default settings.
-Open File Explorer and delete the
+Open File Explorer, browse to the

-C:\Users\(USERNAME)\.openshot_qtfolder.
+C:\Users\(USERNAME)\.openshot_qtfolder and delete it.
 Removing this folder removes settings and many things that can, in theory, become corrupt.
-OpenShot automatically recreates the folder with the default settings when you relaunch the program.
-This folder is not deleted when the program is uninstalled, so your previous settings are saved, often causing projects to fail.
+OpenShot automatically recreates the folder with the default settings when relaunching the program.
+The uninstaller does not delete the folder when the program is uninstalled, so your previous settings are saved, often causing projects to fail.

 - Check that the Default Audio Sample Rate and Default Audio Channels on the Preview tab of the Preferences window match your hardware.
-Playback devices > the_device_name > Properties > Advanced tab.

-- Disable automatic sound suppression for voice calls during microphone activity.
-Playback devices > the_device_name > Properties > Communications > Do nothing.
+- Disable automatic sound suppression for voice calls during microphone activity in the Windows Sound Control Panel.

 - Try disabling 'Audio Enhancements' under the advanced settings tab of your audio device in the Windows Sound Control Panel.

 - Regarding headphones, plug in the headphones and then start OpenShot afterward. https://github.com/OpenShot/openshot-qt/issues/2565

-- Ensure that your device drivers are updated to the latest WHQL certified versions.
-You can download and install a free software device driver update tool to check your device drivers and download updated versions if needed.
+- Ensure that your device drivers are the latest WHQL certified versions.
+You can download and install a free software driver update tool to check your device drivers and download updated versions if needed.